SyedaBeeno/javascript-code-beeno/README.md

-# javascript-code-beeno
+#Code-with-beeno
- A repository for javascript coding based series
+ A repository for python projects